adamgligor/adamgligor.github.io/_posts/2019-11-15-sqlalchemy-subqueries.md

 **Problem**

-Find the vendors and the domains with highest revenue that contributed to 90% of the total revenue in the past 7 days
+Find the vendors and the domains with highest revenue that contributed to 90% of the revenue of the past 7 days

 ```python
 session = DBSession()